• Skip to main content

 • I only pierce my potatoes on the top to let out steam before I put them on the grill.
 If you pierce them on the bottom, they will leak all over your fire as they are cooking and could cause a flare-up.

 • You can use salted or unsalted butter in this recipe.
-If you use unsalted, add a pinch of salt to the mixture.
+If you use unsalted, add a pinch of salt to the maple butter mixture.

 More sweet potato recipes:

-Southern Sweet Potato Bread, Creamy Southern Sweet Potato Soup, and Old-Fashioned Sweet Potato Pie are also quick and easy sweet potato recipes that your family will love.
+If you are looking for menu ideas, check out my Southern Sweet Potato Bread, Sweet Potato Carrot Soup, and Old-Fashioned Sweet Potato Pie.
+They are also quick and easy sweet potato recipes that your family will love.

-Smoked sweet potato topped with butter with pecans and chives.
+Smoked sweet potatoes topped with butter with pecans and chives.

 Smoked Sweet Potatoes Recipe